godblessmerica/ESP-Mod/README.md

 See glowing entity outlines through walls using the same effect as the spectral arrow.
 Works on any entity type you have enabled.

 ### Hitbox ESP
-See colored wireframe boxes rendered around entities through walls.
+See colored wireframe boxes rendered around entities (is currently broken and doesnt show through walls.)
 Players appear in red, mobs in orange, and other entities in yellow.

 ### Entity Presets
 Quick toggles for **Players**, **Mobs**, **Vehicles**, **Technical**, and **All Entities**.
 Each preset bulk-updates the individual entity settings in the advanced panel.